krishjariwala11/SMA-Crossover/README.md

 - **Buy Signal**: When the short-term SMA crosses above the long-term SMA
 - **Sell Signal**: When the short-term SMA crosses below the long-term SMA
 - **Position Management**:

-  - 100% cash when not invested
-  - 100% stock when buy signal is active
-  - No partial positions or leverage
+  - Partial positions or leverage is supported, which includes the number of assets, with a percentage of the available cash.

 ## 📈 Performance Metrics Explained